rliebz/tusk/README.md

 brew install rliebz/tusk/tusk
 ```

-#### Supported Platforms

 Tusk is supported on Linux and macOS.
-Future experimental Windows support is
-planned through <https://mvdan.cc/sh/>, a native Go shell interpreter.

 ### Usage